Our vision for reconciliation

 Want to learn more about Aboriginal and Torres Strait Islander reconciliation?

-Message from a CCC member – For early childhood and OSHC services interested in creating their own Narragunnawali RAP
+For early childhood and OSHC services interested in creating their own Narragunnawali RAP

 ‘I’d never heard of a Reconciliation Action Plan until 2017 when Community Child Care Association launched their first RAP at an event I attended.
 I thought – this is something we could do.
 After some research and conversations, I realised it was something I really wanted for Spensley Street OSHC.